dev1026/angular-shepherd/projects/shepherd/README.md

 })
 export class ShepherdComponent implements AfterViewInit {

-  constructor(private shepherdService: ShepherdService) { }
+  constructor(private angularShepherdSVC: angularShepherdSVC) { }

   ngAfterViewInit() {
-    this.shepherdService.defaultStepOptions = defaultStepOptions;
+    this.angularShepherdSVC.defaultStepOptions = defaultStepOptions;
-    this.shepherdService.disableScroll = true;
+    this.angularShepherdSVC.disableScroll = true;
-    this.shepherdService.modal = true;
+    this.angularShepherdSVC.modal = true;
-    this.shepherdService.confirmCancel = false;
+    this.angularShepherdSVC.confirmCancel = false;
-    this.shepherdService.addSteps(defaultSteps);
+    this.angularShepherdSVC.addSteps(defaultSteps);
-    this.shepherdService.start();
+    this.angularShepherdSVC.start();
   }
 }
 ```

 ## Configuration

-The following configuration options can be set on the ShepherdService to control the way that Shepherd is used.
+The following configuration options can be set on the angularShepherdSVC to control the way that Shepherd is used.
 **The only required option is `steps`, which is set via `addSteps`.**

 ### confirmCancel